Embucket/embucket-integration-test/README.md

-# Spark Integration Test
+# Embucket Integration Test Framework

-This project provides a test framework for running integration tests between Snowflake and Apache Spark using ClickBench data.
+This project provides a comprehensive test framework for running integration tests and benchmarks on Embucket (a Snowflake-compatible database) using industry-standard datasets: ClickBench and TPC-H.

 ## Overview

-The test framework consists of two main scripts:
+The test framework consists of three main scripts:

-- `make.sh` - Core utilities for Snowflake setup and data operations
+- `make.sh` - Core utilities for database setup, Docker management, and data operations
 - `clickbench.sh` - ClickBench dataset management and benchmarking
+- `tpch.sh` - TPC-H dataset management and benchmarking

+## Architecture

+The framework uses Docker Compose to orchestrate the following services:

+- **Embucket** (port 3000) - The main database being tested, Snowflake-compatible interface
+- **MinIO** (ports 9000, 9001) - S3-compatible object storage for testing cloud data integration
+- **Toxiproxy** (port 8474) - Network proxy for simulating latency and failures
+- **MC** (MinIO Client) - Automated MinIO bucket setup

+All data is stored in the `storage/` directory, which is mounted into Docker containers and gitignored.

 ## Prerequisites